 In the case of Whole Foods Market, our brand integration team included corporate HR employees, store team leaders, regional Presidents, regional marketing coordinators, regional art directors, store design engineers, and IT team members as well as a brand integration project manager, investor relations manager, customer service manager and public relations (PR) manager.
 The diverse, cross-functional team helped us circumvent potential gaffes in store operational changes and proactively manage multiple points of communication with quality assurance checkpoints.

-Customers, employees, and even investors can be fierce and territorial during post-merger brand consolidation.
+Customers, employees, and even investors can be fierce and territorial during post-M&A brand consolidation.
 Executives need to clearly communicate the broad strategic purpose of the M&A deal to employees and investors, setting vision for the integrated brand portfolio (and unique individual brand assets).
 When it comes to customers, it is important to understand highly-charged emotional brand heritage and broaden customer perceptions of their invested brand while preserving aspects of the brand equity of the former entities.
 All three constituencies — customers, employees, and investors — need to feel involved.

 At Whole Foods Market, we were lucky to have passionate, engaged employees coupled with clear visions and values to guide our post-merger brand integration process.
-In a company where vision and values aren’t well communicated to employees, you are likely to encounter pre- and post-merger brand integration challenges.
+In a company where vision and values aren’t well communicated to employees, you are likely to encounter pre- and post-deal brand integration challenges.

 Your post-deal plan should be carefully coordinated in order to ensure successful implementation.
 An effective plan will: